jihor/step-by-step-mapper/README.md

 #### Converter
 **Converter** is the main class for mapping definitions.
 It holds a pipeline of commands (or steps, hence the name 'step-by-step mapper').
 The following commands are available:

-* `initializeTarget()` - a special step for target object initialization which occurs as a first command in the pipeline.
+* `initializeTarget()` - always the first command in pipeline, this is a special step for target object initialization.
 Initializer provided here will be used to initialize the target object when the `convert()` function is called without argument providing an instance of the target object (i.e. without a `Supplier<TargetType>` or an instance of `TargetType`)

     Attributes:
     - targetInitializer: `Supplier<TargetType>`